atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Options for automatic predictor download.
 The choices are:

-* Maximum number of previous time steps if download fails - number of attempts on data issued earlier if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the Forecaster.
+* Maximum number of previous time steps if the download fails - number of attempts on data issued earlier if the desired data cannot be downloaded; this number must be greater than 2 to ensure proper operation of the Forecaster.
 Indeed, the latest NWP outputs are never instantly accessible, but after a certain delay.
 In this case, the most recent available data must be used.
 * Maximum parallel requests number - parallel requests reduce the download time.
 However, be careful not to use too many requests (5 being sufficient), at the risk of being excluded from the data provider.

 .. image:: img/preferences-adv-downloads.png